-At John Stainer, we aim to support all children to become confident, creative mathematicians.
+At John Stainer, we endeavour to support and challenge children in their learning to ensure that they become confident, creative mathematicians.

-Pupils learn that maths is not just about numbers and calculations – they can use their skills to solve problems, spot patterns, create designs, manage their finances… the list is endless!
+Our Mathematics teaching and learning is underpinned by the principles of ‘mastery’.
+Pupils learn that Mathematics is not just about numbers and calculations.
+In fact, they can use their skills to solve problems, spot patterns, create designs, manage their finances and reason confidently.

 In addition to our work in school, all children have a login to Mathletics, the most used mathematics website with 3 million users and 7000 schools worldwide.